monsieursam/ultimate-starter-fullstack-js/README.md

 ```

 Make sure to:
-1. Create `.env` files in both directories
+1. Create `.env` files in all three directories
 2. Replace the values with your actual PostgreSQL connection details
-3. Adjust the APP_URL if you're using a different port for development
+3. Adjust the APP_URL and EXPO_PUBLIC_API_URL if you're using different ports for development

 ### 4. Set up the database